 One of the greatest things about the nursing profession is that there are so many different nursing career options.
 Before you determine what comes next in your nursing career, it is critical to reflect on your past experiences.
 Unfortunately, it’s all too common for nurses to get so busy that they forget to acknowledge and analyze their feelings and preferences.

 I have been a nurse for nine years, and have already made several nursing career changes.
 First, I went from being a neuroscience nurse to an emergency room nurse because I wanted to work with more critical patients.
 Essentially, I sought out specific skills that I didn’t have yet.

 More recently, I became a nurse freelance writer.
 I decided that I wanted to spend more time with my kids, and 12-hour shifts were not allowing me to do that.
 Therefore, this was more of a family-driven decision that I needed to make for myself.

 While I have never regretted changing my nursing career direction, I have regretted waiting too long to make the changes that I knew I needed.
 After all, change can be hard – even for nurses!

 There are so many enriching experiences available in nursing, and not enough time to waste feeling dissatisfied with your current work-life balance.
-Here are five signs that it may be time to make a change in your nursing career.
+A career change for nurses should not elicit fear, rather, a changing nursing career should bring excitement!
+Here are five signs that it may be time for a career change in nursing.

 1. Physical Limitations